pdimens/harpy/Modules/snp.md

 ===  :icon-checklist: You will need
 - at least 4 cores/threads available
 - a genome assembly in FASTA format
-- sequence alignments, in `.bam` format
+- indexed sequence alignments, in `.bam` format and indexes in `.bam.bai` format
 - sample grouping file (optional)
 ==- :icon-file: sample grouping file
 This file is optional and useful if you want variant calling to happen on a per-population level.